10-3-pursuit/lab-github/questions.md

 What does "ES6" stand for?

 ```
+ES6 or ECMAScript 2015 is the 6th version of the ECMAScript programming language.
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?